DitherWither/ctodos/README.md

 First, install gnu autotools and a c compiler.

-Then run the following lines in a terminal:
+Then run the following commands in the project directory
 ```bash
 cd /path/to/project/
 autoreconf --install .